Elactrac/dotnation/README.md

 **Built with ❤️ for the Polkadot ecosystem**

-*Made by developers who believe crowdfunding should be free, transparent, and accessible to everyone.*
+*Made by developers who believe crowdfunding should be free, transparent, and accessible to everyone—and creators should own their relationships with fans.*

 [🚀 Get Started](#-deploy-your-own-in-15-minutes-free) · [📖 Read Docs](#-documentation) · [🤝 Contribute](#-for-contributors)

 ---

-**DotNation** - *Where every donation makes a difference, and every transaction is transparent.*
+**DotNation** - *Two platforms.
+One blockchain.
+Zero middlemen.*

+**🎯 For Projects:** Zero-fee crowdfunding with QF and DAO governance
+**👥 For Creators:** Sustainable memberships with direct fan relationships

 </div>